gnosisguild/zodiac-module-exit/docs/setup_guide.md

 Request at least two tokens and send them to the Safe Address.

-Reminder: You need to give allowance to the Safe, check **Prerequisites** section for more information.
+Next, you will need to give an allowance to the Exit contract over the designated tokens that were minted as part of running the `deployDesignatedToken` task.
+You can do this calling the `approve` function of the token from etherscan (the token will be verified on deployment) and passing 1000000000000000000 as the amount and the Exit contract's address the spender.

-To execute the exit, call the `exit(uint256 amountToRedeem, address[] tokens)` function with the account that received the designated tokens when you deployed it and passing as arguments the tokens addresses that you sent to the Safe (So it can pay you back those tokens).
+To execute the exit, call the `exit(uint256 amountToRedeem, address[] tokens)` function with the same account, passing as arguments the tokens addresses that you sent to the Safe to claim a payout of these tokens.
 Example of arguments:

 - Amount to redeem: `1000000000000000`
 - Tokens: `["0xa0533da0743a5517736beb1309ec0bdaa3e960b9", "0x14796a730446112eb5cbc234db9f116ea0e9bbdb"]`